kulthoom12/word-quest/README.md

 Each round gives you 60 seconds to decode a scrambled word.
 If you get stuck, you can use up to three hints.
 Type in your answer and hit **Submit.** — if you're correct, you'll earn points and move on to the next clue.

-It’s a fast-paced, brain-teasing game perfect for crime, lovers and puzzle enthusiasts alike!
+It’s a fast-paced, brain-teasing game perfect for crime-lovers and puzzle enthusiasts alike!

  You can click the link to view my live website: [Play Word Quest](https://kulthoom12.github.io/Word-Quest/)